erSubhashThapa/100daysofcode/r1-log.md

    ## Daylight Savings Problems

-   The `OneHundredDaysCode` class method, `.numberOf(date)`, is giving me the wrong day.
+   The `OneHundredCodeDays` class method, `.numberOf(date)`, is giving me the wrong day.
 It's giving me a day less than what it should be.

    ```javascript
     numberOf(date){